The curse of isotropy: from principal components to principal subspaces: Related works

 \section{Related works}

-In the climate research community, a celebrated work~\cite{north_sampling_1982}---often cited as \textit{North's rule-of-thumb}---warns scientists against close eigenvalues in the Karhunen-Loève expansion of a meteorological field.
+In the climate research community, a celebrated work often cited as \textit{North's rule-of-thumb}~\cite{north_sampling_1982} warns scientists against close eigenvalues in the Karhunen-Loève expansion of a meteorological field.
 Indeed, the associated principal components---referred to as \textit{empirical orthogonal functions} (EOF)---suffer from large sampling errors, which is very problematic due to the key role EOF's play in this field for exploratory data analysis.
 The authors provide a perturbation-theoretical rule-of-thumb to decide which eigenvalues form \textit{degenerate multiplets}.
-The rule as stated in the paper is quite vague, however we are able (cf. Sec.~\ref{appsec:MS}) to reformulate its practical software implementation as a relative eigengap threshold and to compare it to our criterion~\eqref{eq:releigengap_threshold}.
+The rule as stated in the paper is quite vague, however we are able in Section~\ref{appsec:MS} to reformulate its practical software implementation as a relative eigengap threshold and to compare it to our criterion~\eqref{eq:releigengap_threshold}.
 We show that this threshold is much lower than ours (e.g. $8.6\%$ instead of $21\%$ for $1000$ samples), therefore our result has a much larger impact on the practical methodology of PCA.

 More broadly, several works have mentioned close-eigenvalues in PCA or in general symmetric matrices.
-A paper from Jolliffe~\cite{jolliffe_rotation_1989} shows the advantages of factor rotation inside subspaces spanned by principal components with close eigenvalues for structured data.
-Eigenvalue equality has also been studied formally in the context of oscillatory systems~\cite{arnold_modes_1972,lazutkin_kam_1993,gershkovich_problem_2004} diffusion tensor imaging~\cite{groisser_geometric_2017}, spectral geometry~\cite{besson_multiplicy_1988}, spectral shape analysis~\cite{lombaert_diffeomorphic_2013}, statistical tests~\cite{anderson_asymptotic_1963,tyler_asymptotic_1981,rabenoro_geometric_2024} etc.
+A paper from Jolliffe~\cite{jolliffe_rotation_1989} shows the advantages of factor rotation inside subspaces spanned by principal components with close eigenvalues for {tabular} data. {Permuting eigenvectors with similar eigenvalues is commonplace in spectral shape analysis~\cite[Section~2.3]{lombaert_focusr_2013}.} Eigenvalue equality has also been studied formally in the context of oscillatory systems~\cite{arnold_modes_1972,lazutkin_kam_1993,gershkovich_problem_2004} diffusion tensor imaging~\cite{groisser_geometric_2017}, spectral geometry~\cite{besson_multiplicy_1988}, statistical tests~\cite{anderson_asymptotic_1963,tyler_asymptotic_1981,schwartzman_inference_2008,rabenoro_geometric_2024} etc.

 Finally, the use of flags for statistical analysis has been particularly well illustrated with the example of \textit{independent subspace analysis}~\cite{hyvarinen_emergence_2000}, from which the name of our model is drawn.
 The authors notice the emergence of phase and shift-invariant features by maximizing the independence between the norms of projections of samples into so-called \textit{independent feature subspaces}.
 The learning algorithm is later recast as an optimization problem on flag manifolds~\cite{nishimori_riemannian_2006}.
 Flags also implicitly arise in general subspace methods under the name \textit{mutually orthogonal subspaces}, like in the mutually-orthogonal class-subspaces of Watanabe and Pakvasa~\cite{watanabe_subspace_1973} and the adaptive-subspace self-organizing maps of Kohonen~\cite{kohonen_emergence_1996}.
 More recently, PCA was also reformulated as an optimization problem on flag manifolds~\cite{pennec_barycentric_2018}, raising perspectives for multilevel data analysis on manifolds.